MONTELUKAST (AS SODIUM) CHEWABLE TABLETS 4 mg

 Tell your doctor if you notice any of the following behaviour and mood-related changes:

 - agitation, including aggressive behaviour or hostility (such as temper tantrums in children),

-- irritability, restlessness, feeling anxious
+- irritability, restlessness, feeling anxious, depression and insomnia.

 - seeing, feeling or hearing things that are not there (also called hallucinations)

 - dream abnormalities, difficulty sleeping

 - sleep walking

 - disturbance in attention, memory impairment (Add this as separate sentence.)